Guitar Fretboard Wood Types: Ebony Vs Rosewood Vs Maple

 Far and away the most popular of the three top tonewoods, rosewood fretboards are seemingly ubiquitous.
 If you’ve picked up a guitar, odds are you’ve played on a rosewood board.

 Shipped from India, rosewood is a versatile, dense wood that’s inexpensive and relatively easy to work with.
-Using rosewood, guitar manufacturers can mitigate production costs, thereby lowering guitar prices.
+Guitar manufacturers can use rosewood to mitigate production costs, lowering guitar prices.

 Rosewood Fretboard